Yasmin Levy delivers impressive concert in Sofia

 Yasmin Levy made her audience cheer and sing, with a wide range of tunes, including ‘La nave del olvido’, which was also sung by Julio Iglesias, and songs full of desire and sadness, such as ‘Una noche más’.

-Adiós, Yasmin Levy. ¡Buen viaje!
+Adiós y shalom, Yasmin Levy. ¡Buen viaje!
 Y gracias por este concierto grandioso.